2.8 Re-entry permission

 (This shall not apply, however, to a foreign national who has obtained a Special Re-entry permit.)

 2.8.2 Types of re-entry permits

-There are two types of re-entry permits: single re-entry permit, which allows only one re-entry into Japan during the period of validity, and multiple re-entry permit, with which one can leave and re-enter Japan any number of times during the period of validity.
+There are two types of re-entry permits: valid only once, which allows only one re-entry into Japan during the period of validity, and valid multiple times, with which one can leave and re-enter Japan any number of times during the period of validity.
 Multiple re-entry permit is especially convenient for those persons who must often travel back and forth between Japan and the parent company or other foreign business locations.
 It is not possible to obtain re-entry permission beyond the permitted period of stay in Japan.
-In addition, persons staying in Japan on a temporary visitor status of residence are not normally eligible for re-entry permission.
+In addition, persons staying in Japan on a temporary visitor’s status of residence are not normally eligible for re-entry permission.

 2.8.3 Application method

-As a general rule, the foreign national must personally appear at the Regional Immigration Bureau (or branch office thereof) having jurisdiction for his/her place of residence to apply for re-entry permission.
+As a general rule, the foreign national must personally appear at the Regional Immigration Bureau having jurisdiction for his/her place of residence to apply for re-entry permission.
 However, if the foreign national is under the age of 16 or is unable to appear personally due to illness or some other reason, a parent or spouse may apply on his/her behalf.
-The applicant also need not go to the Regional Immigration Bureau (or branch office thereof) if applying through an application agent who has been authorized by the director of the Regional Immigration Bureau (or branch office thereof) or has registered with the Regional Immigration Bureau (or branch office thereof) as an application agent.
+In addition, the applicant does not need to go to the Regional Immigration Bureau if applying through the persons approved by the director of the Regional Immigration Bureau or a registered attorney-at-law or administrative scrivener.

 2.8.4 Necessary documentation, fees, etc.